gouherdanish/gouherdanish.github.io/_posts/2024-09-23-git-concepts.md

 ---
 ### 2. Starting developement first then creating repo

-- In second approach, we can start developing locally first and then after we have a proof of concept ready, we think of converting it into a service.
-At this time, we think of creating a repo and committing the code.
+- In second approach, we can start developing locally first and then after we have a proof of concept ready, we think of converting it into a repository and committing the code to Github.
 - This is the case of most Data Science, Data Analytics or Business Analytics teams where engineers do lot of experimentations locally before committing their code
 - PS - Although this can be taken care by branching out (we will discuss branching later)